oiax/tgweb/README.md

 ### Add content

-Create `index.html` in the `src` directory with the following content:
+Create `index.html` in the `src/pages` subdirectory with the following content:

 ```html
 <body>